Data-driven multiscale modeling for correcting dynamical systems: Experiments

+We carry out our experiments on two systems: a two-layer quasi-geostrophic system, and a single layer Kolmogorov Flow system which is a configuration of Navier-Stokes.

+\textbf{Quasi-Geostrophic System} This system is a two-layer quasi-geostrophic model as implemented in PyQG and provides a simplified approximation of fluid dynamics~\cite{pyqg}.
+For this work we have produced a JAX port of this system\footnote{The ported QG model is available at \url{https://github.com/karlotness/pyqg-jax/}}~\cite{pyqgjax,jax}.
+This system tracks the evolution of a potential vorticity $q$ divided into two layers with periodic boundary conditions.
+Corrections $S_q$ are applied to the time evolution of this field.
+Models receive the current potential vorticity state $q$ as inputs and predict $S_q$ across both layers directly.

+\textbf{Kolmogorov Flow System} We also test on a Kolmogorov Flow system which is a single-layer incompressible Navier-Stokes flow with periodic boundary conditions and a periodic forcing.
+We use an implementation from JAX-CFD configured to have Reynolds number 7\,000~\cite{jaxcfd}.
+The state of this system is tracked by velocity components $u$ and $v$ and all networks are also provided a computed vorticity for each state $\omega$.
+Networks predict output quantities $S_u$ and $S_v$, which are corrections applied to the velocity components.

+Using these systems we carry out two sets of experiments: a small set of ``separated'' experiments carried out on the QG model only (these neural networks are trained and evaluated offline both with and without access to the additional multiscale information); and ``combined'' experiments which run on both the QG and KF models which provide an implementable closure model trained end to end.
+In both cases we compare results against networks of equivalent architectures without the additional multiscale structure.

-For all experiments we train a feedforward convolutional neural network to perform the prediction task, three copies of each network.
-These neural networks have one of two architectures, a ``small'' architecture used in related research \cite{guillaumin21} and a ``large'' architecture with larger convolution kernels.
-Details of these experiments are provided below, results are included in Section~\ref{sec:results}, and information on the network architectures and the training procedure are included in Appendix~\ref{sec:nndef}.
+For each experiment, a set of feedforward convolutional neural networks is trained and evaluated separately.
+We train several independently-initialized networks to capture the variance due to initialization.
+These experiments also compare the performance of two architectures, a ``small'' architecture and a ``large'' architecture which are modifications of networks used in past research~\cite{guillaumin21}.
+The small architecture for the combined experiments was chosen as the result of an architecture search, discussed below.
+Results are included in Section~\ref{sec:results}, and information on the network architectures and training procedure is included in Appendix~\ref{sec:nndef}.